Arditti93/Login-System-with-Mongo-DB-and-Express/README.md

 - Users not logged in cannot access the profile or welcome pages.
 This is achived using authentication middleware

-- alex@email.com is a admin users so can update all users information
+- alex@email.com is a admin users so  when logged in the admin can update all users information

-- Launches with 'npm start'
+- Launches with `npm start`